Greeshma421/hierarcical_data_sharing/README.md

 ## Features

-### Real-time Health Data Integration
+### Real-time Health Data Integration & Monitoring
-- Integration of Arduino sensors for vital signs monitoring
+- Integration with Arduino sensors for vital signs monitoring and live dashboard updates
-- Live dashboard updates via ESP8266 and Supabase
-- Structured data collection and analysis for health trends
+- Structured data collection and analysis for health trends via ESP8266 and Supabase

-### Comprehensive Health Records Management
-- Secure upload and storage of personal health records
-- Automatic transcription of medical records (PDF and images)
-- Creation of embeddings from transcribed text using Cohere
-- Intelligent file organization with preview and download options

-### Advanced AI Assistant Capabilities
+### AI-Powered Health Assistant
-- Multi-modal interaction with voice and text interfaces
-- Gemini 2.0 powered voice recognition and response
+- Multi-modal interaction with voice, text, and video interfaces using Gemini 2.0 and HeyGen AI
-- HeyGen AI video assistant for personalized health guidance
+- RAG pipeline powered by Langchain for personalized health insights
-- Support for multiple language models (OpenAI GPT-4, Gemini)
-- Conversation history management and context retention

-### RAG (Retrieval-Augmented Generation) Pipeline
+- Medical knowledge search and verification using Tavily API

+### Health Records Management
-- Combines structured sensor data and unstructured medical records
+- Secure storage and automatic transcription of medical records
-- Utilizes Langchain for efficient document processing and retrieval
-- Implements Cohere embeddings for semantic understanding
+- Document vectorization with Cohere embeddings for semantic search
-- Enhances AI responses with personalized health context
-- Real-time integration of sensor data in responses
+- Health reports generation combining structured sensor data and unstructured medical records

-### Medical Knowledge Integration
-- Perplexity-style medical search using Tavily API
-- Up-to-date medical information from verified sources
-- Source attribution and relevance ranking
-- AI-generated comprehensive health reports

 ## Tech Stack